mattrussi/gitlab-com-runbooks/docs/uncategorized/wiz-runtime-sensor.md

 Verify the Runtime Sensor container image was pulled successfully

-If the Runtime Sensor pod status is ImagePullBackOff or ErrImagePull, it may mean Kubernetes could not pull the Runtime Sensor container image from wizio.azurecr.io.
+If the Runtime Sensor pod status is `ImagePullBackOff` or `ErrImagePull`, it may mean Kubernetes could not pull the Runtime Sensor container image from `wizio.azurecr.io`.

 Run the following command to list all pods in the cluster and their statuses: